RoboJackets/apiary-mobile/README.md

 - **auth** - Authentication logic and UI
 - **attendance** - Attendance logic and UI

+#### Dependency management

+Dependency versions are managed centrally in [Dependencies.kt](buildSrc/src/main/java/Dependencies.kt) in the `buildSrc` module.
+If you change a version in `Dependencies.kt`, make sure to manually sync Gradle because Android Studio might not recognize that the change requires a Gradle sync.

+After adding a dependency in `Dependencies.kt`, you must also add it to the appropriate Gradle Script (take a look at a `build.gradle.kts` file for one of the modules for examples).

 ### Environment configuration

 Environment definitions that allow changing what MyRoboJackets instance to use are specified in